tehoro/ibf/ibf/README.md

 - `areas`: supply a `name` plus a list of representative `locations` (strings).
 The pipeline geocodes/fetches each spot, formats their datasets, and runs the dedicated area prompt to synthesize a single forecast + HTML page.
 Set `"mode": "regional"` on any area to request the regional-breakdown prompt (multiple sub-region paragraphs per day); otherwise the standard single-area summary is used.
 - Tuning knobs: `location_wordiness`, `area_wordiness`, `location_thin_select`, `area_thin_select`, `location_forecast_days`, `area_forecast_days`, and the impact flags (`location_impact_based`, `area_impact_based`).
 - Web scaffolding re-runs automatically before each `ibf run`, so adding/removing locations or areas only requires editing the config file.
+- Area forecast pages include an "Open map" link whenever a matching map is present in `<web_root>/maps/<area-slug>.{png,html}`.
+The `ibf run` command creates/refreshes these files automatically when your config changes.
 - Translation: set `lang` or `translation_language` on any location/area to request an automatic translated copy of the forecast for that entry.
 The optional `translation_llm` setting (global) lets you choose a single model for all translations; otherwise the primary `llm` is reused.
 - `examples/sample-config.json` shows two locations plus both a standard area and a regional-breakdown area so you can see the difference.